Skip to main content

 Who is eligible to file I-526E?

-Form I-526E serves investors collaborating with other qualified immigrants within a USCIS-designated regional center, seeking immigrant status under section 203(b)(5) of the Immigration and Nationality Act.
-This form is intended for participants in the regional center program, distinct from standalone investors who should use Form I-526.
-For comprehensive guidance, please consult the official instructions.
+Form I-526E serves investors who combine their investments with other eligible immigrants in the regional center program, seeking to obtain immigrant status in the United States under section 203(b)(5) of the Immigration and Nationality Act.
+This form is tailored for individuals investing in a new commercial enterprise that generates full-time jobs for at least 10 U.S. workers.
+For the most up-to-date requirements, please consult the official I-526E instructions.

 What happens after I submit I-526E?